abryant80/Engineering-4-Notebook/README.md

 ### Wiring

-This assignent does't have wiring
+This assignment does't have wiring

 ### Code
  import time